sayaka-tamura/schedule-planner-php/README.md

-schedule-planner that php is used
+This is a schedule-planner app that php is used